Teriks/pake/docs/source/multitasking.rst

 Parallelism Inside Tasks
 ========================

-Work can be submitted to the threadpool pake is running it's tasks on in order to achieve a predictable level of parallelism that is limited by the **--jobs** command line argument or the **jobs** parameter of :py:meth:`pake.Pake.run`.
+Work can be submitted to the threadpool pake is running its tasks on in order to achieve a predictable level of parallelism that is limited by the **--jobs** command line argument or the **jobs** parameter of :py:meth:`pake.Pake.run`.